-But I believe (and hope) that there’s still a wild and strange internet worth fighting for.
 As publications rush to put their content first—or even exclusively—on proprietary platforms, they abandon the open web.
 But maybe the open web was just a fever dream of the late nineties and aughts.
 Maybe the arc of the internet doesn’t bend toward openness after all.
 But I believe (and hope) that there’s still a wild and strange internet worth fighting for that maintains its openness, context, and freedom.

 The answer is simple, but it isn’t easy.
 We need to stop pretending that content is free.
 Publications need to ask readers to pay for their content directly, and readers need to be willing to give up money, as opposed to their privacy and attention.
 This means that publications will have to abandon the rapid-growth business models driven by display ads, which have driven them to rely on Facebook for millions of pageviews a month.